Why you shouldn’t be afraid of flying?

 If aerophobia is affecting your quality of life, talk to your healthcare provider.
 With psychotherapy, most people can conquer their fear of flying.

-What percentage of people are scared of flying?
+What percentage of people are scared to fly?

 What is the best sedative for flying?

 - Ambien.
 Ambien—the most powerful option on this list and the only one that requires a prescription—works as a sedative-hypnotic medication that slows your brain activity to make you feel very sleepy. …